xpack/web-doxygen/website/docs/api/files/src-main-cpp.md

-<p>Default main.
-The idea of separating this from the rest of doxygen, is to make it possible to write your own main, with a different <a href="/web-doxygen/docs/api/files/src/doxygen-cpp/#a3efb8cd50f4362e3d58e72febfb872fa">generateOutput()</a> function for instance.</p>
+Default main.
+The idea of separating this from the rest of doxygen, is to make it possible to write your own main, with a different <a href="/web-doxygen/docs/api/files/src/doxygen-cpp/#a3efb8cd50f4362e3d58e72febfb872fa">generateOutput()</a> function for instance.

-<p>Definition at line 31 of file <a href="/web-doxygen/docs/api/files/src/main-cpp">main.cpp</a>.</p>
+Definition at line 31 of file <a href="/web-doxygen/docs/api/files/src/main-cpp">main.cpp</a>.

 <div class="doxyProgramListing">